Pio Alberto del Corona: Beatification

 The cause for his beatification commenced in 1941 in both Florence and San Miniato which saw the late archbishop titled as a Servant of God; this process closed in 1959 at which stage theologians examined and approved his spiritual writings on 3 December 1971 (writings possessing no doctrinal errors).
 But the cause remained dormant for sometime before it was reactivated and a diocesan process was held from 2000 until 28 August 2002; documents from that and the informative process were sent to officials in the Congregation for the Causes of Saints on 4 September 2002.
-The C.C.S. validated these processes on 4 June 2004 and received the Positio dossier from the postulation in 2007.
-Theologians advising the C.C.S. approved the cause on 5 October 2012 while the C.C.S. themselves likewise approved it on 1 October 2013.
 The cause culminated on 9 October 2013 when Pope Francis declared him to have lived a model Christian life of heroic virtue and named him to be Venerable.

 The archbishop's beatification depended upon a miracle attributed to his intercession and it needed recognition for beatification to occur.
 One such case was investigated (and received C.C.S. validation on 24 February 2007) but could not be investigated further in Rome until he had been named as Venerable.
 Once that occurred the miracle was examined and received approval from medical experts on 28 November 2013 while theologians also approved it on 29 April 2014.
 The cardinal and bishop members of the C.C.S. also approved this miracle on 16 September 2014.

 The pope confirmed this healing to be a legitimate miracle on 17 September 2014 which would enable for him to be beatified.
 Cardinal Angelo Amato presided over the celebration on the pope's behalf on 19 September 2015 in San Miniato.

 The current postulator for this cause is the Dominican priest Gianni Festa.